 When calculating the GWP-biogenic results, the LCA practitioner may notice that the LCI data as provided by the LCA tool/LCI database are not (normally) balanced out in each life-cycle stage/module, since the software/databases are not designed for this kind of calculation.
 Ideally this could be corrected by adding a sequestration of biogenic CO2 in the LCI within the same life-cycle stage/module.
 Alternatively, the emissions can be “neglected” by setting the CFs of these emissions to zero.
 Both alternatives follow the modular approach where the biogenic CO2 emissions are balanced out in each life-cycle stage/module.

-Moreover, the LCA practitioner is recommended to use the dry matter of any biogenic material that is reported in the LCI.
+The LCA practitioner is recommended to use the dry matter of any biogenic material that is reported in the LCI.
 It is also recommended to check that the combustion figures in the LCI are correct.
 An example for wood: the lower heat value for dry matter of a certain wood species is 19.2 MJ/kg and the carbon content can be set to 50%.
 It can now be calculated that 95 g CO2/MJ is emitted when this wood is completely burned (1/19.20.544/12=0.095 kg CO2/MJ).
 Moreover, the dry matter for this wood species is 390 kg/m3, which is equal to a sequestration of 715 kg CO2/m3 (3900.544/12) dry matter of wood.

 GUIDANCE ON THE WATER DEPRIVATION INDICATOR